 The Stromanthe Triostar is pink, variegated and less of a drama queen compared to others in the Prayer Plant family (Marantaceae).
 What's not to love?!
 We give her an LTLC rating of 3 out of 5.
-Not easy care but not (too) difficult either once you know what they love.
-Find out more below.
+No, not exactly easy care, but not (too) difficult either once you know what they love.
+Find out more below...

 I've seen Stromanthe called Ctenanthe and vice versa.
 You'll also find her called a Calathea Tricolour or Calathea Triostar, but although Calathea and Stromanthe are relations from the same Maranta family, she's not a Calathea, and Calathea Tricolour or Calathea Triostar don't actually exist.

-Find her a warm, brightly lit spot.
+Find this beauty a warm, brightly lit spot.
 She's not a huge fan of the cold but more tolerant than other prayer plants.
-Prefers above 15 degrees if you can overnight.
-Although they can put up with down to 5 degrees but only provided all other conditions are okay, I wouldn't risk it myself.
+Stick to above 15 degrees if you can overnight.
+Although they can put up with down to 5 degrees provided all other conditions are okay, I wouldn't risk it myself.
 Best kept warm, 18 to 27 degrees during the day is ideal for the Stromanthe Triostar.

 Like other prayer plants, she'll move her leaves a lot!
 I love this about them.
-Towards and away from the light during the day, and folded up at night, exposing those hot pink undersides.
-Bright indirect light is preferred and the more light you give her the more variegation you'll get in return - but no direct light or those precious leaves could burn!
+Towards and away from the light during the day, and sometimes even folded up at night, exposing those hot pink undersides.
+Bright indirect light is the way to go - and the more light you give her the more variegation you'll usually get in return - but no direct light or those delicate leaves could burn fast.

 Keeping a Stromanthe alive isn't difficult, but keeping her looking good can be.
 If the conditions aren't great, those lovely variegated areas can quickly turn yellow or brown, and edges can go crispy.

-Why does my Stromanthe have brown crispy leaves?
+Why does my Stromanthe Triostar have brown crispy leaves and leaf tips?

 Humidity is your friend!
 Provided you're not underwatering, or letting her go completely dry between watering, brown or crispy tips or edges is a common sign your Stromanthe needs more humidity.
 Not much of an issue in a typical humid NZ summer, but a humidifer in Winter is absolutely worth it, especially if you have a fire, heat pump, or DVS / HRV that can all dry out the air.
 I run one of those cordless H2O plant humidifiers all year round for my girls.

-Like most plant drama, yellow leaves could be due to a few factors, but with the Stromanthe we find it typically relates to water.
-Often from over-watering or inconsistent watering (letting her go too dry then too wet).
+Like most plant drama, yellow leaves could be due to a few factors, but with the Stromanthe I find it typically relates to water.
+Often from over-watering or inconsistent watering (letting her go too dry too long between watering).
 Wet feet is a no-no for Stromanthe, so let all that water drain out before returning her to her saucer or cover pot, and keep her evenly moist rather than too dry, or too soggy or wet.
 Root rot is a risk from over-watering these girls.

 Water quality can also cause yellowing or spotting.
 Stromanthe can be sensitive to chemicals in tap water.
 Easy fixes: use filtered water, or just leave water out overnight to let the chlorine disperse.
 If you have a fish tank (or need an excuse to get one), this is your girl.
 She'll love that high-nitrate, chlorine-free fish water.

 See that darker pink patch below? at the bottom of the front leaf?
 No idea what you call that, but that freaked me out the first time it happened.
-Turns out that's what happens when a leaf has been saturated by water.
-It's only happened once to my Stromanthe gang and was when I'd accidentally got the leaves wet when watering.
+Turns out that's what happens when a leaf has been over-saturated by water.
+It's only happened once to my Stromanthe gang and for me it was when I'd accidentally got the leaves too wet when watering.
 It dried out slowly and came back to normal by the end of the same day.
 I hear it can also happen from over-saturating the soil, so the roots try to get rid of excess water through the leaf cells.